I thought I was fit.

-As I have learnt that a picture worth a thousand words, for your own entertainment, this post will contain heaps of pictures to prove my point that Australia really is a beautiful country and being Asian means you take pictures anywhere, anytimes=)
+As I have learned that a picture worth a thousand words, for your own entertainment, this post will contain heaps of pictures to prove my point that Australia really is a beautiful country and being Asian means you take pictures anywhere, anytime)

-The bike riding journey has really reconfirmed some of the cliché’ I believe in as an entrepreneur.
-They are cliché’ for a reason, because they are so true, no other belief or definition can replace them.
+The bike riding journey has really reconfirmed some of the clichés’ I believe in as an entrepreneur.
+They are cliché’ for a reason because they are so true, no other belief or definition can replace them.

 1/ Have a map and know how to read it.